Pagure/pagure/doc/usage/project_settings.rst

 disable reporting issue on pagure by un-checking this option.

-`Activate Minimum score to merge pull-request`
+`Minimum score to merge pull-request`
 ----------------------------------------------

 This option can be used for project wishing to enforce having a minimum